netd-tud/artifacts-conext25-ipv6-scanner/README.md

 # Reproduction of paper artifacts

-Requirements: 64 GB of RAM, 50 GB free disk space
+Requirements to reproduce plots and tables from pre-build dataframes: 64 GB of RAM, 50 GB free disk space Requirements to reproduce plots and tables from scratch: 256 GB of RAM, 50 GB free disk space

 Clone this repository, then:
 1. Make sure python 3.10 is installed.